dpc-sdp/ripple/docs/content/design-system/5.components/key-dates.md

 - Only use it once
 - Use clear and concise content
 - Only use as the last card in the grid
-- It only appears on the [vic.gov.au](https://www.vic.gov.au) home page
 - Include a summary

 ### When and how not to use